JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 The site was bought by Grovesnor Estates (?) in 2013.
 Grosvenor proposes a mixed use development of 1217 new homes with 19000 sqm of other uses, and a new school.
 The homes will all be Build to Rent (BtR), owned and mangaged by Grovesnor; none will be for sale.
 Grovesnor are offering 27% affordable housing at 75% market rents.
 There will be no social rented housing.

-Southwark adopted housing policy does not support BtRThe housing policy and requires 35% affordable housing, three-quarters of which should be social rent on the Peek Freans site.
-This would amount to around 420 affordable units in total, 360 of which social rent. .
-Grovesnor are relying on so-called 'emerging about 450 units, with the remainder .
-Policy also requires that
+Southwark adopted housing policy does not support BtR.
+The housing policy and requires 35% affordable housing, three-quarters of which should be social rent, for developments in this area.
+This would amount to around 420 affordable units in total, 360 of which should be social rent.
+Policy also requires that the remainder of the affordable housing be part-buty/part-rent.

+It is no surprise to see that the viability assessment had been drafted bt DS2, wo did the same job for Delancey's shopping centre development (link).
+In  keeping with Southwark's viability and viability policy (link) we won't get to see the full assessment until a week before it goes to planning committee, only an executive summary.
+This is deficient in several respects; it lumps in all

 Convenant 15 years